PaloAltoNetworks/iot-automated-solution/panos_enable_device_id_zone/README.md

 # Enable Device Identification per Zone

-To use Device-ID to detect devices and enforce your security policy, you must enable Device-ID in the internal, source zone of your IoT traffic.
-As a best practice, you should enable Device-ID in the source zone of your IoT clients and should not enable it for Internet/external zones.

-This skillet allows the user to select one or more virtual zones for the configuration update.
+> **ONLY for firewalls running PAN-OS 10.x and above**

+This skillet is used to enable Device-ID on specified zones in order to identify devices, obtain policy rule recommendations for those devices, and enforce Security policies based on these recommendations.

+>As a best practice, you never should enable Device-ID for a zone that contains the internet.

+Skillet operations includes:

+    * populates the web UI with the existing zones
+    * capture the input name(s) of the zones to configure
+    * enable Device-ID on each inputted zone

+> The `iot_get_device_values` skillet (located in the *rest_get_device_values* directory)
+> must be run with this skillet to capture the existing zones.
+This is easily done in
+> the IoT workflow.